 TIPS for Freezer Meal Prep day:

 - Purchase your meat the day of or day before and keep in fridge until ready to use.

 - DOUBLE UP!
 As long as you are taking the time, most of these recipes require little or no extra effort if you want to double the meat.
 A little marinade goes a long way, so don’t be shy about splitting these up using the amount of meat your family will use.
 Generally you need about 1 cup of marinade to marinate enough meat for 4-5 people; most of the recipes make about 2 cups.

 - Clear out a shelf or drawer in your freezer in order to freeze meals; it’s best if the meals freeze flat while freezing, that way they stack more compactly and efficiently.

 - Have plenty of gallon sized freezer bags and don’t forget to write on them before you fill!

 - Fill your sink with hot soapy water, as you finish using dishes, throw (not literally) them in the sink for quick washing and re-use.

-- When prepping ingredients check to see if they are needed for any other recipes and prep it all at one time, then set aside.
+- When prepping ingredients check to see if they are needed for any other recipes and prep it all at one time, like onions or garlic!

-- If desired, print out a copy of the recipe for each item and keep in freezer with frozen meal, that way on cooking day you aren’t searching for how to cook it, or just write simple instructions directly on the baggie.
+- PRINT COPY OF RECIPE for each item and keep in freezer with frozen meal, that way on cooking day you aren’t searching for how to cook it, or just write simple instructions directly on the baggie.

 - If you have a small family (like mine of 4) or small people who don’t eat much, these meals can all be made into two meals each!
 That’s quite a yield for a few hours of prep.